 According to a 2017 study by the Bureau of Labor Statistics, 80.4 million workers over 16 years old perform hourly work in the US.
 With varying minimum wages between federal, state and local levels, how do companies know which one to choose?
 In short, businesses must pay the highest rate for their area.
 They must choose the rate that most benefits the employee.

-For example, the federal minimum wage is $7.25 an hour.
-If you work in Arkansas, where the minimum wage is $9.25 an hour, a company must side with the state amount.
-As of 2019, 29 states are above the federal limit, reiterating the importance of paying close attention to state and local laws.
+For example, the federal minimum wage is $7.25.
+If you work in Arkansas, where the minimum wage is $11.00 an hour, a company must side with the state amount.
+As of 2021, 29 states are above the federal limit, reiterating the importance of paying close attention to state and local laws.
 Other laws, such as those for tipped employees differ from these numbers as well.

-How can you prepare for upcoming pay rate changes at the start of the next calendar year?
-Begin by researching specific rates and changes over the course of 2020 in your state and district.
+How can you prepare for upcoming pay rate changes?
+Begin by researching specific rates and changes over the course of 2021 in your state and district.
 The Department of Labor website includes each state’s individual webpage, many of which offer a business portal to assist in the transition.

 Minimum wage primarily increases in two ways: by annual indexing or due to a recent ordinance.
 Annual indexing uses the Consumer Price Index (CPI) to set the increase for their state’s rate.
 No matter the reason, all changes aim to better meet the standard of living for the region and the match inflation.